96boards/website/_product/mezzanine/secure96/README.md

     tab_align_right: true
 product_specification: "mezzanine"
 product_short_desc: "This mezzanine board is intended for security development on 96Boards and features the Infineon SLB9670, Atmel ATSHA204A, and the Atmel ATECC508A chip sets."
-product_long_desc: |-
-    This mezzanine board is intended for security development on 96Boards and features the Infineon SLB9670, Atmel ATSHA204A, and the Atmel ATECC508A chip sets.
-With 128Kb of onboard storage, a PC TPM/embedded TPM chip, and a FT230XS-R UART connector for debug, it is an ideal addition to your 96Boards tool box.
 product_images:
   - secure96-front-hd.jpg
   - secure96-back-hd.jpg